Spanish Requirement of 1513: Publication and Interpretation History

+In 1849 Washington Irving published another English translation in volume III of his The Companions of Columbus.

+In 1855, in the first volume of his The Spanish Conquest in America and its Relation to the History of Slavery and to the Government of Colonies, historian Sir Arthur Helps published another translation, considered definitive by subsequent authors.
+He criticized the ironic nature of the document, calling it foolish and even comical.

+Writing in 1883, Hubert Howe Bancroft considered the Requerimiento both "void in practice" and "absurd in theory.

+In 1927 Argentinian historian Juan B. Teran, in his "El Nacimiento de la America Espanol" (The Birth of Spanish America), states that the document was a fundamental ordinance of the conquest and presents it as an example of the impractical idealism of the laws in the new world.

+In Louis Bertrand and Sir Charles Petrie's comprehensive 1934 work The History of Spain the authors condemn the document, calling it "rubbish" designed to justify the Spanish invasion.

+James Muldoon's 1980 article "John Wyclif and the Rights of the Infidels: The Requerimiento Re-Examined" situates the document in within the world of medieval theological debates regarding the rights of infidels and non-Christians to rule themselves.
+Muldoon considers the discussion of the Requerimiento in Lewis Hanke's 1949 The Spanish Struggle for Justice in the Conquest of America to offer a good introduction to the document.

 Evaluation

 Many critics of the conquistadors' policies were appalled by the flippant nature of the Requerimiento, and Bartolomé de las Casas said in response to it that he did not know whether to laugh or to cry.
 While the conquistadors were encouraged to use an interpreter to read the Requerimiento, it was not absolutely necessary, and in many cases, it was read out to an uncomprehending populace.

 In some instances, it was read to barren beaches and empty villages long after the indigenous people and communities had left, to prisoners after they were captured, and even from the decks of ships once they had just spotted the coast.
 Nevertheless, for the conquistadors, it provided a religious justification and rationalization for attacking and conquering the native population.
 Because of its potential to support the enrichment of the Spanish royal coffers, the Requerimiento was not generally questioned until the Spanish crown had abolished its use in 1556.